 Faeces of cow, ass, camel, pig and horse along with the barley grains with chaff, sand, dust, stone dried cow-dung and iron powder in a bolus form is useful for fomentation in diseases of Kapha imbalance.

 These very drugs may be used for Prastara Sveda (fomentation by a hot stone) depending upon the nature of diseases.[25-26]

 The person should be well massaged.
 Then he is taken into a heated underground cellar, which is heated with charcoal, without smoke.
 This leads to comfortable sweating.

-For Kapha disorders, the steam is generated by boiling leaves of Varuna (Ccrataeva religiosa Frorst), Amritaka – Giloya, Eranda – castor, Shigru (Moringa oleifera Lam), Mulaka – radish, Sarshapa – mustard, Vasa (Adhatada vasica, Vamsha (Bambusa arundinacea), Karanja (Pongamia pinnata), Arka – Calotropis gigantea, Ashmantaka (Ficus rumphii), Shobhanjana (seed of moringa), Saireya (Barleria prionitis Linn), Malati (Jasminus Grandiflorum), Surasa – Tulsi and Arjaka(Ocimum Gratissimum Linn).
+For Kapha disorders – The steam is generated by boiling leaves of Varuna (Crataeva religiosa Forst), Amritaka – Giloya, Eranda – castor, Shigru (Moringa oleifera Lam), Mulaka – radish, Sarshapa – mustard, Vasa (Adhatoda vasica, Vamsha (Bambusa arundinacea), Karanja (Pongamia pinnata), Arka – Calotropis gigantea, Ashmantaka (Ficus rumphii), Shobhanjana (seed of moringa), Saireya (Barleria prionitis Linn), Malati (Jasminum Grandiflorum), Surasa – Tulsi and Arjaka(Ocimum Gratissimum Linn).

 Material for tub fomentation

 The Kashaya (decoction) prepared using above-mentioned herbs are to be used in a big water-tub for fomentation.
 Wherever necessary, tub fomentation is also administered with ghee, milk or oils.